Antwaan Randle El

-Antwaan Randle El (/ˈæntwɑːn ˌrændəlˈɛl/; born August 17, 1979) is an American football coach and former player who was a wide receiver in the National Football League (NFL) for nine seasons.
-He is currently the wide receivers coach for the Detroit Lions of the National Football League (NFL).
-He attended Indiana University where he played college football for the Indiana Hoosiers, and also played basketball and baseball as well.
-For a time, he was also a sideline reporter for the Big Ten Network for interconference games that the Indiana football team plays.
+Antwaan Randle El (/ˈæntwɑːn ˌrændəlˈɛl/; born August 17, 1979) is an American professional football coach and former player who currently serves as the wide receivers coach and assistant head coach for the Chicago Bears of the National Football League (NFL).
+He played college football as a quarterback for the Indiana Hoosiers, earning first-team All-American honors in 2001.
+He also played basketball and baseball for the Hoosiers.
+He was selected by the Pittsburgh Steelers in the second round of the 2002 NFL draft.
+Playing with the Steelers for four seasons as a wide receiver and return specialist, he was active in all 64 regular season games with 23 starts.
+He was also instrumental in a number of trick plays, including throwing a touchdown pass as a wide receiver for the Steelers in Super Bowl XL.

-Following four years at Indiana, Randle El was chosen in the second round (62nd overall) of the 2002 NFL Draft, by the Pittsburgh Steelers.
-Playing with the Steelers for four seasons, he was active in all 64 regular season games with 23 starts, finding success as a wide receiver, kick returner and punt returner.
-He was also instrumental in a number of trick plays, including throwing a touchdown pass as a wide receiver for the Steelers in Super Bowl XL against the Seattle Seahawks, the only wide receiver in Super Bowl history to do so.
-After the 2005 NFL season, Randle El was signed as a free agent to the Washington Redskins.
-As a receiver for the Redskins, he scored ten touchdowns, catching eight and throwing two.
+After the 2005 NFL season, Randle El was signed as a free agent with the Washington Redskins, where he scored ten touchdowns, catching eight and throwing two.
 In 2007, Randle El was sidelined for a game against the Buffalo Bills with a hamstring injury.
 This was the only inactive game of his NFL career.

-Randle El was released by the Redskins in March 2010, re-signing with the Pittsburgh Steelers shortly after.
+Randle El was released by the Redskins in March 2010, re-signing with the Steelers shortly after.
 Randle El was also named fifth in USA Todays All-Decade kick returners.

+For a time, he was also a sideline reporter for the Big Ten Network for interconference games that the Indiana football team plays.

-Early years
+Early life

 Randle El was born in Riverdale, Illinois as the son of Curtis Randle El Sr., a food distributor, and Jacqueline, a day-care provider.
 Randle El was raised a Pentecostal Christian.
 A Chicago Bears fan, he attended Thornton Township High School in Harvey, Illinois, where he played football, basketball, and baseball.
 He was a high school teammate of former NFL linebacker Napoleon Harris, as well as NBA center Melvin Ely and former NFL wide receiver Tai Streets.

 After graduating from Thornton Township in 1997, Randle El was drafted in the 1997 Major League Baseball Draft, selected in the 14th round (424th overall) by the Chicago Cubs.
 He opted instead to pursue a football scholarship at Indiana University, despite being told he was too small during the recruiting process.